Kapott/til/README.md

 # Hardware

 Somtimes going back to the nitty gritty of the physical stuff is just a lot of fun.
 Whipping out chips and transistors and soldering things together might just be what the doctor ordered to get you through the gloomy season that is winter.
-Unless you live in SoCal, then you don't know what winter means.

 ## Processors